AdibAFC/IP_MamaJaba/README.md

    - After logging in, go to the "Request Ride" page.
    - Enter your current location and destination.
    - Click on "Request Ride" to submit your request.

-3. **Track Ride Status:**
-   - Navigate to the "My Rides" page to view the status of your current and past ride requests.
-   - You can see whether a driver has accepted your request and track the driver's location on the map (if implemented).

 ### For Drivers
 1. **Register/Log In:**